 The priority of Year 10 is to prepare students for the transition to the senior school.
-Option subjects build on the students experienced while in Year 9.
+Option subjects build on the students experience while in Year 9.

 All students study English, Mathematics, Science, Social Studies, Physical Education and Health.
-In addition to this they select option subjects to study for half or full year.
-These are selected from Art, Commerce, Computing Science, Dance, Drama, Food, Graphics, Hard Materials, Music, Spanish, Sports Academy, Te Reo Maori.
+In addition to this they select option subjects to study.
+These are selected from Art, Commerce, Dance, Digital Technologies, Drama, DVC, Food, Media Studies, Music, Product Design, Spanish, Sports Academy, Te Reo Māori.